With summer ending in Moline, now is a good time to get a head start on air conditioner maintenance.

 Now it’s time to restore power and turn your air conditioner back on.
 If it’s not operating correctly, contact us a call at 309-517-7511.

 Related: Air Conditioner Service: Pay a Little Now, Save Later

 Turn off the power to your furnace at the breaker box.

 2. Check Your Filter

-Furnace filters need to be replaced every couple of months, depending on the model you use.
+Furnace filters need to be replaced every few months, depending on the type you use.

 Not sure when you last checked yours?
-Take it out and angle it toward the light.
+Take it out and hold it up to the light.
 If you can’t see light through it, get a new one.